 objects created for social and commercial needs.

-Business-class projects will be implemented in this place, contributing to the transformation of the social composition of the local population.
+Business-class projects will be implemented in this area, contributing to a transformation of the local population's social makeup.
 Active improvement, known as gentrification, will begin.

-During the latter, a “domino effect” is observed.
-After one of the locations is transformed in the best possible way, a similar process will affect the rest of the territory.
-Other areas and neighborhoods will be replenished with additional jobs.
+During the latter process, a "domino effect" is observed.
+Once one location is optimally transformed, a similar process will affect the rest of the area.
+Other districts and neighborhoods will be filled with additional jobs.
 New businesses will open.
-As for the housing supply, its structure will shift from public projects to options representing more expensive premium and business classes.
+As for housing supply, its composition will shift from publicly available projects to more expensive premium and business-class options.